-Regular clinical and laboratory monitoring for CMV infection is recommended in patients with positive CMV serology at the start of treatment with idelalisib or with other evidence of a history of CMV infection.
+Regular clinical and laboratory screening monitoring for CMV infection should be conducted.
+Treatment with Zydelig should be discontinued if there is evidence of infection or viraemia.is recommended in patients with positive CMV serology at the start of treatment with idelalisib or with other evidence of a history of CMV infection.
 Patients with CMV viraemia without associated clinical signs of CMV infection should be carefully monitored.
 For patients with evidence of CMV viraemia and clinical signs of CMV infection, consideration should be given to interrupting idelalisib until the infection has resolved.
 If the benefits of resuming idelalisib are judged to outweigh the risks, consideration should be given to administering pre-emptive CMV therapy.